Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 7. Nature is an influential source of technological innovation consider the wings of birds these have facilitated aircraft design.

 ANSWERS: The new-sentence example giving should be in nos.
 2 (can be divided), 4 (promotes), 5 (can reduce) and 7 (consider and have facilitated = two example sentences).
-Note that verbs ending with –ing (e.g. grouping in 3) do not by themselves require a new sentence.
+Note that verbs with –ing or which (e.g. grouping in 3 and which assist in 6) do not by themselves require a new sentence.

 1FANNING, P. (1985) Exemplification in Academic Textbooks (MPhil Dissertation).
 Reading (England): University of Reading.